RobotTraders/CryptoStrategyLab/README.md

 # CryptoStrategyLab
-_A homemade humble library to create, backtest, analyse and optimise crypto trading strategies python_
+_A homemade humble library to create, backtest, analyse and optimise crypto trading strategies in python_

 \